Authors can send a proposal by email to firstname.lastname@example.org.

 Don’t write an entire article for a proposal.
 After all, your proposal might not be published, at least not at that moment.
 If your article is being published (the editor in chief will decide on that after the proposal deadline for an issue) you have three months to finish it, so time will not be a problem.

-The following guidelines should be observed when writing for Ancient History
+The following guidelines should be observed when writing for Ancient Warfare

 - Be original.
 Captivate the reader with an interesting narrative.
-A story concerning real people from the ancient world or a recreation of daily life is more interesting than a digression on literary sources or a detailed account of a scientific debate (except when the topic of your suggested article is a particular debate).
+The course of battles, developments in wars, strategies and weaponry is more attractive than a digression on literary sources or a detailed account of a scientific debate (except when the topic of your suggested article is a particular debate).